Mālama Honua Declarations

 Messages from the Ocean People of Island Earth

-Our voyaging canoes, Hōkūleʻa and Hikianalia, are journeying around the world to explore and strengthen the global community working to save our oceans and Island Earth.
-As we sail 60,000 nautical miles we are creating a “lei” of stories–big and small–that can bring people together and inspire a new pathway forward for the health of our oceans and planet.
+Our voyaging canoes, Hōkūleʻa and Hikianalia, have journeyed around the world in order discover and strengthen a global community working to save our oceans and Island Earth.
+During the 42,000 nautical-mile voyage, we have strung together a “lei” of stories–big and small–that are bringing people together and inspiring a new pathway forward for the health of our oceans and planet.

 The Worldwide Voyage at World Oceans Day 2016

 A difference is being made through the bold action of individuals, partners, communities and nations who are committing to the improvements of our oceans and of Island Earth.
 Click here to learn more about our presentation at World Oceans Day 2016.

 As the voyage forges ahead, so too are meaningful and strategic partnerships forming and growing.
 Entire communities, institutions and governments are prioritizing mālama honua–incorporating an approach to sustainability in ways that are both innovative and appropriate in regards to place and culture.
 We are honored to share and inspire mālama honua efforts like these:

 In September 2014, Hōkūle‘a and Hikianalia were welcomed to Apia, Samoa, during a global United Nations conference to affirm commitment to the sustainable development of small island developing States (SIDS).
 During a special sail on board Hōkūle‘a, His Excellency Ban Ki-moon presented Nainoa with a handwritten message in a bottle, asking them to carry it with them as they circle the globe:

 “I am honored to be a part of Hokulea’s Worldwide Voyage.
 I am inspired by its global mission.
 As you tour the globe, I will work and rally more leaders to our common cause of ushering in a more sustainable future and a life of dignity for all.”